-The PSI technique allows to measure the rate of deformation along the LOS of the sensor, i.e., the direction connecting the sensor to the object, related to the incidence angle of the SAR sensors (Figure 8).
-Several approaches were presented to solve this problem by the decomposition of the velocity vector combining SAR data collected in different acquisition geometries, (i.e., Ascending and Descending) [79].
+The PSI technique allows measurement of the rate of deformation along the LOS of the sensor, i.e., the direction connecting the sensor to the object, related to the incidence angle of the SAR sensors (Figure 8).
+Several approaches have been presented to solve this problem using the decomposition of the velocity vector combining SAR data collected in different acquisition geometries, (i.e., ascending and descending) [79].